 So True.
 During the week of Sukkot, we consider our sukkah to be our home for seven days.
 Since the primary activities of the home are eating and sleeping, many spent their nights there and we all take our Sukkot meals there.

-In Judaism, eating an elevated affair on Shabbat and holidays when we enjoy leisurely, delicious meals with family and guests.
+On Shabbat and holidays when we enjoy leisurely, delicious meals with family and guests.
 Every Jewish holiday has special foods that help to define its essence.
 Latkes fried in oil on Chanukah for the revealed miracle-- and hamentashen on Purim remind us of Haman and G-d’s hidden miracles.
 It is a mitzvah to eat matzoh and marror on Passover.
 Dairy recipes abound on Shavuot because just as milk nourishes a newborn baby, the Torah completely nourishes our spiritual life.
 We dip apples in honey to articulate our hopes for a sweet New Year on Rosh Hashanah.
-Body Shop

 On Sukkot, eating in the sukkah is itself the very essence of the holiday.
 Our primary mitzvah on Sukkot is to eat and spend time there.
 Our entire body is involved in this mitzvah as we are completely surrounded and encompassed by this simple, temporary structure.